 2016 was a good year for authoritarians and delivered blow after blow to liberal democracy.

 Britain voted 52 to 48 percent in a referendum on June 23, 2016 to leave the European Union.
-To read more about the consequences of the vote, follow the British EU exit tag.
+To read more about the consequences of the vote, follow the Brexit tag.

 In Britain and the United States, people rebelled against the preferences of college-educated, city elites.